cjshmyr/rogue/README.md

 ## About
 Small game experiment with TypeScript + Pixi.

-To build, install typescript 2.3.2+ and compile with `tsc`.
+To build, install TypeScript 2.3.2+ and compile with `tsc`.
 To run, open `game.html`.

-If running locally, depending the browser (such as Chrome) you may need to host the page with a web server due to CORS restrictions.
+If ran locally, depending on the browser's CORS restrictions (e.g. Chrome) you may need to host the page with a web server.

 ## 3rd party
 3rd party libraries are currently committed to repository -- this may move to use npm.
 This includes: